-The current training facility is under redevelopment with a number of alterations to improve the 'hot' fire training facility including a compartment for Fire Investigation.
+The current training facility is due to be redeveloped.
+A number of alterations to improve the 'hot' fire training facility including a compartment for Fire Investigation and a basement carbonaceous burn room will be included, it is proposed that the WMFRS will partner with Warwickshire Fire and Rescue Service on this joint redevelopment.